Climate change is one of the biggest challenges facing the world.

 and make better decisions for a changing future.

-Roundtree Foundation report examines how climate change could
+Joseph Roundtree Foundation's report examines how climate change

-affect day to day living costs of UK households, with a particular
+could affect day to day living costs of UK households, with a

 UK Climate Change Risk Assessment Report